Vintage Levi's Value 2026: What Your Old Jeans Are Actually Worth

 During this era, Levi's transitioned away from selvedge denim as they moved to wider, more efficient projectile looms.
 Pairs from 1971 to roughly 1983 typically feature a chain-stitched hem, which creates a characteristic roping effect as the jeans fade.
 The back pocket arcuate stitching switched to a double row during this period.

-Care Tag Era (1983-Present)
+Care Tag Era (1983 to Present)

 Starting around 1983, Levi's began including care instruction tags sewn into the garment.
 This is actually helpful for dating because these tags contain date codes that tell you exactly when the jeans were manufactured.

 To read a Levi's care tag date code, look for a string of numbers on the care tag inside the waistband.
 The format is typically a number indicating the month followed by the year of production.
 For example, "524" means May 1994, while "1196" means November 1996.
-On older care tags from the 1980s, the format may appear slightly different, but the month/year information is always there.
+On older care tags from the 1980s, the format may appear slightly different, but the month and year information is always there.

 During this era, you will also encounter the orange tab, which Levi's used on fashion-oriented styles like the 517 bootcut and 646 bell-bottom.
 Orange tab pieces are generally less valuable than red tab equivalents from the same period, but certain orange tab styles from the 1970s and early 1980s still command decent prices.